 Day 9 of the annual 12 Days of Christmas Cookies 2022!

-This Pecan Praline recipe makes pecan pralines that are thick, full of toasted pecans, and have the unique caramelized brown sugar flavor.
+This traditional recipe for Southern pecan pralines makes beautiful pecan pralines that are thick, full of toasted pecans, and have the unique caramelized brown sugar flavor.
 I’ll show you how to make them so they don’t crystallize and have a silky smooth exterior.

-We can file this recipe with my other old-fashioned candy favorites, like last year’s Chocolate Fudge or Homemade Toffee.
+We can file this recipe with my other old-fashioned candy favorites, like last year’s old fashioned fudge recipe or homemade toffee recipe.
 They are fantastic any time of year, but they are particularly fun to make and gift around the Holidays.
-Who doesn’t love a little tin of homemade pralines?
+Who wouldn't love a little tin of homemade pralines?
 It just feels like a warm, neighborly hug.

 Table of Contents